[Top] [Contents] [Index] [ ? ]

 2.1.2 domoMessage

-The domoMessage has the role to create a mechanism simple, compact and effective in order to represent the interactions between the domoDevice apart the technologies.
-Also the domoMessage can be represented through a wide and little deep tree (it uses an highly attributated grammatical).
-The tree has maximum 2 levels:
+The domoMessage sub-language has the role to create a simple, compact and effective mechanism to represent the interactions between the domoDevice without take care about underlining technologies. domoMessage is also represented through a wide and little deep tree with maximum 2 levels:

 1. message: it opens the tag that it describes the domoMessage and it contains the following attributes:

-2. input: the values of input associating to the message.
-This tag is optional and every tag message it can have more input tag.
+2. input: if message type is COMMAND, it represents a value to be sent as input of the service to call.
+Otherwise, if message type is UPDATE, it represents a new value of the state of a device.
+This tag is optional and every tag message can have more input tag.
 The attributes for this tag are:

 An example of domoMessage in order to turn on one simple lamp is: